 The Crossroads game series involves players working together for survival, while also completing secret personal challenges.
 The Dead of Winter version makes the concept perfect for Halloween, adding zombies that the players must team up to defeat.

 If werewolves are more your style, One Night Ultimate Werewolf has you covered.
-This game offers super-fast play with about 10 minutes per game, so it’s ideal for short attention spans or quick breaks from October homework.
+This game offers super-fast play with about 10 minutes per game, so it’s ideal for short attention spans or quick breaks between more complex games.
 (If you prefer a longer game, check out the classic Ultimate Werewolf version.)

 In this game, players have one “night” to discover the secret werewolf among them.
 You’ll each get a role, and change roles several times before the final werewolf hunt begins.
 The cast of characters keeps it interesting—the Seer can provide insights, the Drunk can’t remember what they did, and so on.